highered-esricanada/arcgis-notebooks-tutorial/README.md

 4. Open the `notebook_basics.aprx` project file located in the `notebook_basics` folder in ArcGIS Pro.
 In the Catalog pane, expand the Folders item, then the `notebook_basics`, then right-click on the `arcgispro_notebook.ipynb` file and choose 'Add To Project'.
 Expand the 'Notebooks' item in the Catalog pane, then double-click on the notebook file to open it.
 5. Once the notebook is opened in ArcGIS Pro, you can follow its workflow by executing the code cells as described in step 3 above, or optionally choose 'Restart & Run All' option from the 'Kernel' menu.

+***Note:*** *Some of the code in this notebook includes processes that consume credits with ArcGIS Online services, and some may take a long time to execute.
+If you prefer to skip any of these steps, do not choose the ‘Restart & Run All’ option from the ‘Kernel’ menu, and refer to the corresponding instructions included in the notebook.*

 ### Using ArcGIS Enterprise or ArcGIS Online:
 6. Open a web browser and login to your ArcGIS Online organization with an account has access to advanced notebooks (currently in beta for ArcGIS Online), or login to your ArcGIS Enterprise portal that has a Notebook Server enabled with it (this must be installed and configured by your ArcGIS Enterprise administrator).
 7. Navigate to the Content section, click 'Add Item' -> 'From my computer'.
 In the dialog that appears, choose the `hosted_notebook.ipynb` file from the `notebook_basics` folder, enter one or more tags, and click 'Add Item'.
 8. When your notebook has been uploaded as a new item in your content, you will be taken to its details page.
 Click the 'Open Notebook' button near the top of the page to launch the hosted notebook in your web browser.
 9. Follow this notebook by reading the Markdown text cells, and executing code cells as described in step 3 above, or optionally by choosing the 'Restart & Run All' option from the 'Kernel' menu.

-***Note:*** *some of the code in these notebooks includes processes that consume credits with ArcGIS Online services.
-If you need to skip any of these steps, do not choose the 'Restart & Run All' option from the 'Kernel' menu, and refer to the corresponding instructions included in the notebooks.*
+***Note:*** *Some of the code in this notebook includes processes that consume credits with ArcGIS Online services, and some may take a long time to execute.
+If you prefer to skip any of these steps, do not choose the ‘Restart & Run All’ option from the ‘Kernel’ menu, and refer to the corresponding instructions included in the notebook.*

 ## Part C: Data Science with ArcGIS and Python Notebooks
 In this section of the tutorial, you step through a series of thee notebooks that demonstrate how different stages of an end-to-end data science workflow can be created using ArcGIS Notebooks.
 These notebooks have been adapted from a set of [sample notebooks](https://www.arcgis.com/home/search.html?q=Hurricane%20analysis%20owner%3A%22ArcGISPyAPIBot%22&focus=notebooks) prepared by Esri that prepare and analyze hurricane track data using GeoAnalytics in ArcGIS Enterprise.
 For this tutorial, they have been adapted to use the GeoAnalytics toolbox in ArcGIS Pro, enabling the analysis to be completed on a desktop PC with ArcGIS Pro installed.

 The stages of the data science workflow demonstrated in this series of notebooks begin with data preparation (or 'data wrangling') in the first notebook.
 This is followed by data exploration in the second notebook, and finally correlation analysis in the third notebook.

 Complete the following steps to work through the three notebooks for this section of the tutorial:
 1. Launch the Jupyter Notebook web interface (by opening the Python Command Prompt, changing to the arcgis_notebooks folder, and executing the jupyter notebook command – as described in Part A of this tutorial), navigate into the `hurricane_analysis` folder, and open the `part1_prepare_hurricane_data.ipynb` file.
 2. Optionally, restart the kernel and clear all output in the notebook (if you do not, previous outputs remain visible).
 3. Follow the instructions within the notebook as you did in the previous Python Notebook Basics section of the tutorial.
 4. Repeat steps 1-3 above for the `part2_explore_hurricane_tracks.ipynb` and `part3_analyze_hurricane_tracks.ipynb` notebooks.

-***Note:*** *some of the code in these notebooks include long-running processes that require significant Internet bandwidth and consume credits with ArcGIS Online services.
-If you wish to skip any of these steps, do not choose the 'Restart & Run All' option from the 'Kernel' menu, and refer to the corresponding instructions included in the notebooks.*
+***Note:*** *Some of the code in these notebooks includes processes that consume credits with ArcGIS Online services, and some may take a long time to execute.
+If you prefer to skip any of these steps, do not choose the ‘Restart & Run All’ option from the ‘Kernel’ menu, and refer to the corresponding instructions included in the notebooks.*

 ## Summary
 After completing this tutorial, you have learned how to work effectively with Jupyter Notebook to create documents that enable you to write and execute Python code interactively, visualize analysis outputs, and provide detailed narration using rich text and multimedia written in Markdown syntax.
 In Part B of the tutorial, you gained basic skills for using Jupyter Notebook server as a standalone application in Python, or as an embedded interface within ArcGIS Pro and ArcGIS Online / ArcGIS Enterprise.
 You also learned how to integrate the capabilities of the ArcPy and ArcGIS API for Python libraries, alongside the capabilities of ArcGIS Pro and ArcGIS Online to create interactive and engaging ArcGIS Notebooks.